For nearly 700 years, shoguns governed Japan through military strength, political skill, and leadership.

 Kiyomizu Temple with Cherry Blossomes_清水寺の夜桜

-Sakanoue-no-Tamuramaro (758-811, 坂上田村麻呂), the most prominent Shogun in ancient times, conquered the Emishi (barbarian tribes) in the Tohoku region.
+Sakanoue no Tamuramaro (758-811, 坂上田村麻呂), the most prominent shogun in ancient times, conquered the Emishi (barbarian tribes) in the Tohoku region.
 He met the monk who founded Kiyomizudera Temple, took refuge in Kannon Bosatsu (Bodhisattva Kannon), donated a hall dedicated to Kannon, and named the temple Kiyomizudera for the pristine Otowa Falls.>> Read More